 - Reducing the stress of gravity and decreasing the risk of painful postural deviations.

-When designing and building the most comfortable wheelchairs, one of the critical challenges to tackle is pressure distribution.
-Broda’s chairs contour to each individual and distribute body weight across multiple points.
+When designing and building the most safe and comfortable wheelchairs, pressure distribution is critical.
+Broda wheelchairs contour to each individual and distribute body weight across multiple points.
 This reduces pressure and the risk of pressure injuries (a costly and uncomfortable issue).

-Pressure distribution is integrated into Broda’s long-lasting chair and wheelchair frames.
-It’s perfect for accommodating any tremors or involuntary movements long-term care patients might have — especially those caused by conditions like Lou Gehrig’s disease, Parkinson’s, Huntington’s, or multiple sclerosis.
+Pressure distribution is integrated into our long-lasting chair and wheelchair frames.
+It’s perfect for accommodating any tremors or involuntary movements.
+This is especially helpful for conditions like Lou Gehrig’s disease, Parkinson’s disease, Huntington’s disease, or multiple sclerosis.

 There’s a lot to learn regarding how to use a wheelchair safely and wheelchair safety precautions, but it all starts with a sturdy, long-lasting product made using durable materials.
-Broda’s chair frames are made from stainless steel, so they’re built to last.
-It’s not uncommon for customers to use our chairs for 20 years or more.
+Broda wheelchair frames are made from stainless steel, so they’re built to last.
+It’s not uncommon for customers to use our comfortable and safe wheelchairs for 20 years or more.

 Features like padded belts keep users safe and secure without restricting their movements.
 These belts are much safer and more comfortable than simple lap belts, which can lead to falls when users have to slam on their brakes.